 Cheeseburger Stuffed Shells

-- 25-30 jumbo shells, cooked al dente and drained
+- 25-30 jumbo shells, cooked al dente according to package directions

 - ½ teaspoon seasoned salt

 - ½ teaspoon kosher salt

 - 1 small yellow onion, diced and divided